 The past few decades have seen complementary and alternative medicine move from the fringes to the mainstream.
 The latest data from the National Center for Complementary and Integrative Health (NCCIH,) the research center of the US National Institutes of Health, show that in 2012, 33.2% of adults and 11.6% of children had used CAM treatment in the past 12 months.
 Another study found that women were five times more likely to use mind-body approaches and food supplements than men.

-Complementary and alternative medicine is a broad realm of healing processes that include products, modalities, knowledge and beliefs dating back to centuries.
+Complementary and alternative medicine is a broad realm of healing processes that include products, modalities, knowledge, and beliefs dating back centuries.
 These are generally used in addition to conventional western medicine, although purists use them as a substitute for conventional treatment.
-CAM products and methods include food and vitamin supplements, herbal dietary supplements, natural products and mind and body approaches, such as aromatherapy, yoga, meditation, massage, acupuncture, visualization, and chiropractic and osteopathic manipulation.
+CAM products and methods include food and vitamin supplements, herbal dietary supplements, natural products, and mind and body approaches, such as aromatherapy, yoga, meditation, massage, acupuncture, visualization, and chiropractic and osteopathic manipulation.

 Specific complementary modalities have their own distinct benefits.
-Acupuncture helps to relieve headaches and migraines, low back pain, knee arthritis and vomiting due to cancer treatment.
-Yoga relaxes the mind and body by making the muscles more flexible, improving circulation, calming the mind and producing a general feeling of wellbeing.
-It relieves stress, anxiety, fatigue and depression.
-Chiropractic medicine aligns the spine with the rest of the body, thereby easing the pain in shoulders, neck and lower back.
+Acupuncture helps to relieve headaches and migraines, low back pain, knee arthritis, and vomiting due to cancer treatment.
+Yoga relaxes the mind and body by making the muscles more flexible, improving circulation, calming the mind, and producing a general feeling of wellbeing.
+It relieves stress, anxiety, fatigue, and depression.
+Chiropractic medicine aligns the spine with the rest of the body, thereby easing the pain in the shoulders, neck, and lower back.

 mkhmarketing.
 “Nature is my medicine.”
 Photo. https://www.flickr.com/photos/mkhmarketing/8686686679.
 27 April 2013.
 17 Feb 2015